lusaxweb/vuesax/docs/components/table.md

  - name: total (total items if sst)
    type: Number
    parameters: null
-   description: Total number of items if the data is being loaded through sst (server-site table)
+   description: Total number of items if the data is being loaded through sst (server-side table)
    default: 0
- - name: sst (server-site table)
+ - name: sst (server-side table)
    type: Boolean
    parameters: null
    description: It does not execute the functions of the client side like search, pagination change or sort, now the methods are executed (search, change-page and sort) to be used when making the call to the api of the server.